San Vittore del Lazio

 For dinner I had cime di rape (turnip greens), hummus, bread with olive oil, bruschetta, and grilled zucchini.

-After dinner we had an espresso, which—at 3:20 pm—was a mistake for me!
+After dinner we had an espresso, which—at 3:20 pm—was a regrettable choice for me!

 Walking back through downtown Cassino we caught a glimpse of the Abbey of Montecassio on the hilltop and Carolina’s peach condominium complex just visible on the hillside.

-The Abbey of Montecassio and Carolina’s home.
-What an amazing day and one we shall cherish forever!
+A closer look at the Abbey of Montecassio and Carolina’s home.
+What an absolutely amazing day and one we shall cherish forever!